libhal/SJSU-Dev2/documentation/guides/bit.md

 The bit API establishes a `bit::Mask` structure that contains the bit position and width of a field within a value.
 This mask can be used with the bit manipulation APIs in order to specify the location of the bits needed to be modified.
-There are a couple of ways to construct a `bit::Mask` objects.
+There are a couple of ways to construct `bit::Mask` objects.
-Each area below will go over these methods and when you should use them.
+Each area below will go over these methods and when they should be used.
-The idea of when one would have to use one method or another is simple, the amount of cognitive work required to verify if a bit mask is correct.
+The idea of when one would have to use one method or another is simple: it is the amount of cognitive work required to verify if a bit mask is correct.

 #### 1. bit::Mask{}